Hikmat Mirzayev: Life and service

-Mirzayev was born in the Bilasuvar District of the then Azerbaijani SSR within the Soviet Union.
+Hikmat Mirzayev was born on February 29, 1968, in Bilasuvar.
 On 19 January 2002, by the decree of the President Heydar Aliyev, Mirzayev was awarded the rank of lieutenant colonel.
 On 29 April 2015, as the commander of the Special Forces, Major General Mirzayev, took part in the ceremony of presenting battle flags to the newly created military units of the Azerbaijani Special Forces.
 He led the Azerbaijani Special Forces during the April 2016 clashes in Nagorno–Karabakh.